uazadi/Sonar-WekaNose-Plugin/README.md

 I ask to be very careful to insert all the additional dependencies in the file mentioned above.

-For more details consult my [Bachelor Thesis](https://drive.google.com/open?id=1hO4ZWfGGTLic3zlP_BqlE2IJLj9rwdup).
+For more details consult the following [Bachelor Thesis](https://drive.google.com/open?id=1hO4ZWfGGTLic3zlP_BqlE2IJLj9rwdup).

 For any problem related to the operation contact: u.azadi@campus.unimib.it